-Clause 6 of the ACTFA states the mandatory terms and conditions regarding subcontracting and other third party arrangements.
+Clause 8.1 of the Agreement states the mandatory terms and conditions regarding subcontracting.

-Circumstances in which the Territory considers the arrangement between an ACTFA holder (Recipient) and another party (either an RTO, other entity or individual) constitutes a subcontracting arrangement requiring written approval by the Territory include, but are not limited to:
+Circumstances in which the Territory considers the arrangement between a Training Provider and another party (either an RTO, other entity or individual) constitutes a subcontracting arrangement requiring written approval by the Territory include, but are not limited to:

-- where the Recipient engages an RTO that does not hold an ACTFA or an organisation that is not an RTO, to conduct any training and/or assessment on its behalf
+- where the Training Provider engages an RTO that does not hold an Agreement or an organisation that is not an RTO, to conduct any training and/or assessment on its behalf

 - where any day to day responsibilities for the management of training delivery and/or assessment, for example administration of student records, is deferred to another individual or organisation.

-The following instances do not, for the purposes of the ACTFA, constitute a subcontract arrangement that require written approval by the Territory:
+The following instances do not, for the purposes of the Agreement, constitute a subcontract arrangement that require written approval by the Territory:

 - trainers and/or assessors hired as contractors or under an employment agreement